Last date modified: 2026-Jun-05

 Use the following steps to connect Claude to your RelativityOne instance.

-7. Paste your RelativityOne URL with /mcp appended to the end (for example, https://[yourTenant].relativity.com/mcp)
+7. Paste your RelativityOne Server URL with /mcp appended to the end (for example, https://[YourTenantHostname].relativity.one/mcp).
+To find your tenant hostname, look at the first part of the web address in your browser after you sign in to RelativityOne.

-9. Authenticate with the RelativityOne instance, and then confirm that the RelativityOne connector is toggled on and available in Claude before starting to chat
+11. Confirm that the RelativityOne connector is toggled on and available in Claude before starting to chat.

 Available tools